michaelk-a-m/michaelk-a-m.github.io/_posts/2020-06-20-creating-an-interactive-presentation-with-jupyter-notebook-and-plotly.md

 For me personally, I found that  using `--post serve`, I could not terminate the server using Ctrl-C as described even after many tries.
 However, I also found that I can omit this in my command prompt and still get the HTML slides file.

 # Final Output of the Slides
-Here is the following slides I produced from my jupyter notebook that you can find on [GitHub](https://github.com/michaelk-a-m/TitanicSurvival/blob/master/jupyter-slides/titanic_survival_slides.ipynb)
+Here are the following slides I produced from my jupyter notebook that you can find on [GitHub](https://github.com/michaelk-a-m/TitanicSurvival/blob/master/jupyter-slides/titanic_survival_slides.ipynb)
 <iframe src="{{ site.url }}/uploads/jupyter-slides/titanic_survival_slides.slides.html" width="100%" height="700rem"></iframe>